-There are a few different methods that can be used to send messages in the Web Portal depending on your needs.
-Let's take a look...
+There are a few different methods that can be used to send messages in the Hub depending on your needs.
+In this article, we'll look at:

 - How to use the Quick Message function

-- How to construct messages using the "New Message" function with the phone preview
+- How to construct messages using the "New Campaign" function with the phone preview

 - How to add personalised fields to your messages